Military fighter jets bombard ISWAP meeting venue, kill scores in Borno – The Sun Nigeria

 Molly Kilete, Abuja

-The Defence Headquarters (DHQ), said the Air Task Force of Operation LAFIYA DOLE, has killed scores of fighters belonging to Islamic State of West Africa Province (ISWAP), in air strike at Kolloram on the fringes of the Lake Chad in Borno State.
+The Defence Headquarters (DHQ), said the air-task force of Operation Lafiya Dole has killed Islamic State of West Africa Province (ISWAP) fighters, in air strike at Kolloram of the Lake Chad in Borno State.

-Coordinator Defence Media Operations, Major General John Enenche, who made this known, said the bombardment of the area was conducted following intelligence reports that some of the ISWAP leaders and fighters had converged on the settlement for a meeting.
+Coordinator, Defence Media Operations, Major General John Enenche, who made this known, said the bombardment was conducted following intelligence reports that some of the ISWAP leaders and fighters converged in the settlement for a meeting.

 “The Armed Forces of Nigeria, in furtherance of the objective of restoring peace and security in the North East, will intensify offensive operations again”.